JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

     * Core information on Role assignments
     * Advanced information on Role assignments
       * Role assignment scope (at scope / inheritance)
       * For Role Assignments on Groups the AAD Group members are fully resolved.
-With this capability AzGovViz can ultimately provide holistic insights on permissions granted
+With this capability Azure Governance Visualizer can ultimately provide holistic insights on permissions granted
       * For Role Assignments on Groups the AAD Group members count (transitive) will be reported
       * For identity-type == 'ServicePrincipal' the type (Application (internal/external) / ManagedIdentity (System assigned/User assigned)) will be revealed
       * For identity-type == 'User' the userType (Member/Guest) will be revealed